albacanete/CCBDA-Project/research/tutorial/README.md

 The aim of this research project is to learn how **AWS CloudFormation** works and create a hands-on tutorial that puts in practice the theory learned.
 [AWS CloudFormation](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/aws-cloudformation.html) is an Infrastructure as a Code service that lets you automate the creation and deployment of AWS resources.

-In this tutorial we will create a YAML file that
+To create the templates we can use either JSON or YAML.
+In this research project we will create the template using the YAML definition.

+In the YAML file we will specify:
 - An **EC2 instance** with a *private key*, a *public IP address* and *security group* attached to it.
 The instance will also start with Apache already installed.
 - An **Elastic Load Balancer** that will be used to access the port 80 (through a *security group*) of the EC2 instance.